Content is loading

 Det Kærlige Måltid

-Through the non-profit organisation Det Kærlige Måltid (Loving Meals), volunteers work together to make meals for families in the municipalities of Aarhus and Aalborg who have been affected by life-threatening illness or trauma.
+Through the non-profit organisation Det Kærlige Måltid (Loving Meals), volunteers work together to make meals for families in the municipalities of Aarhus, Aalborg and Odense who have been affected by life-threatening illness or trauma.
 Colleagues from Danske Bank help both with preparing the meals and delivering them.

 Read more